cncf/k8s-conformance/v1.16/QKE/README.md

 ![](guide5.png)

-- Choose client node as test host
+- Click the VNC icon to log in to the client node with root/k8s password

 ![](guide6.png)